Larsen15o9/Bitcoin/Mining-Rig-with-QuickMiner-in-one-hour.md

 When you find stable combination of Optimization profiles for all GPUs, **enable option to start QuickMiner with Windows**.

 ## 8. Enjoy perfect mining optimization with full reliability and zero maintenance needed
+Your Rig will be fully self-maintained:
+* If power is lost, your motherboard's BIOS take care to turn Rig back on.
+When Windows is started, NiceHash QuickMiner is also started which automatically turns on mining.
+* If any of your GPUs crash, freeze, stop working then NiceHash QuickMiner will perform reboot of the rig.
+After reboot, everything is loaded from zero automatically as in previous example.
+* When Windows is updated, after restart, mining continues as before (due to start with Windows feature).

+There is only one feature that needs small amount of human-maintenance and that is NiceHash QuickMiner updates (and NVIDIA driver updates), but these are fairly simple (just clicking `OK` two times).
+Therefore we suggest you to check display every few days and perform update if available.

+For everything else, monitoring your rig through [Rig Manager](https://www.nicehash.com/my/mining/rigs) using website or your mobile phone is enough.
+You can see up to 7 days past statistics of accepted speed, rejects and profitability and even perform some maintenance (such as rebooting rig remotely).
+More features will be added in the near future.